CLOSE X

 London, EC3V 3QQ

-Statutory Residence Test flowchart
+Statutory Residence Test Flowchart

-Statutory Residence Test flowchart
+Statutory Residence Test Flowchart

 The Statutory Residence Test (SRT) determines an individual’s residence status for international tax purposes.

-What is the Statutory Residence Test?
+What is the Statutory Residence Test (SRT)?

 The SRT is a set of HM Revenue and Customs tests used to determine whether an individual is resident in the UK or not.
 It is also used to determine how many days an individual can remain in the UK without becoming a UK resident.
 Each tax year is looked at separately.